wlonk/arcadia/rules/outcomes.rst

 -  Five through nine: Their choice, but if they don't, mark a reputation of theirs.
 -  Ten through King: Their choice, but if they don't, mark a reputation of theirs.
-If they do, they get a social token.
+If they do, they get a role token.

 Bodily harm
 ~~~~~~~~~~~